hyenasky/hyenasky/README.md

     - [x] [xrbt](https://github.com/xrarch/newsdk/tree/main/XrBuildTool) is a custom build system, supporting multithreaded builds.
     - [x] [xrasm](https://github.com/xrarch/newsdk/tree/main/XrAsm) is a retargetable assembler.
     - [x] [xrlink](https://github.com/xrarch/newsdk/tree/main/XrLink) is a retargetable linker, with support for static and dynamic linking of a custom object file format.
 - [x] [a4x](https://github.com/xrarch/a4x) is the firmware, written in Jackal.
-It supports hot-switching to the old a3x firmware to boot "old world" operating systems.
-- [ ] [MINTIA2](https://github.com/xrarch/mintia2) is the rewritten, improved operating system.
+- [ ] [MINTIA2](https://github.com/xrarch/mintia2) is my in-progress operating system.
 It is portable and supports SMP preemptive multitasking.
-It will soon support demand paging, dynamic linking, memory-mapped files, and other features.
+It will soon support demand paging, dynamic linking, memory-mapped files, and other features, as its predecessor [MINTIA1](https://github.com/xrarch/mintia) did.

 **XR/station Writings:**